OctoQuinn/OctoEverywhere-Api-Docs/docs/App-OctoEverywhere-API.md

 #### User Limit Information

-It can be helpful for your app to know the limiitations of the user's account to handle errors when limits are hit.
+It can be helpful for your app to know the limitations of the user's account to handle errors when limits are hit.
 Examples of user limitations are:

-1) Max size of an uploaded or downloaed file
+1) Max size of an uploaded or downloaded file
 2) Max webcam stream length
 3) Limit of back to back webcam streams